-Doors are locked between 8:40 am and 3 pm.
-To enter the building during these times press the buzzer to the right of the front door and identify yourself.
+Doors are locked all the time.
+To enter the building you must press the buzzer to the right of the front door and identify yourself.
 Front and back entrances are monitored with video surveillance twenty-four hours a day.

 ATTENDANCE PROCEDURES